Easy Snowshoeing to Keechelus Lake near Snoqualmie Pass

 • The snowshoeing trail runs alongside the groomed cross-country skiing trail for much of the route.
 Make sure to stay off the groomed part of the trail so you don’t incur the wrath of the skiers.

 If you go snowshoeing more than a couple of times, it makes sense to buy snowshoes.
-They’ll pay for themselves after a few excursions and you’ll have the convenience of skipping the rental process.
+They’ll pay for themselves after a few trips, and you can skip the extra step of renting.
 This pair is a good starter set.

 Getting there